HQSquantumsimulations/struqture/struqture-py/README_struqture.md

 Following these design goals, we prioritize using distinctive types to construct objects over a less verbose syntax.
 Similarly the support of symbolic expression leads to a trade-off in speed compared to an implementation using only floating point values.
-Struqture is designed to also support the construction and (de)serialisation of large systems but for the use in numeric algorithms we recommend transforming Operators and Hamiltonians into a sparse matrix form.
+Struqture is designed to also support the construction and (de)serialisation of large operators but for the use in numeric algorithms we recommend transforming Operators and Hamiltonians into a sparse matrix form.

 ## Documentation

 We recommend users to start with the [user documentation](https://hqsquantumsimulations.github.io/struqture/) for stuqture and struqture-py.
 The user documentation is intended to give a high level overview of the design and usage of struqture.
-For a full list of the available data types and functions see the API-Documentation of [struqture](https://docs.rs/struqture/) and [struqture-py](https://hqsquantumsimulations.github.io/struqture/python_api_docs/index.html).
+For a full list of the available data types and functions see the API-Documentation of [struqture](https://docs.rs/struqture/) and [struqture-py](https://hqsquantumsimulations.github.io/struqture/python_api_docs/generated/struqture_py.html).

+## Migration guide: from struqture 1.x to struqture 2.x

+The Migration [Guide](Migration_Guide.md) should be used as a reference for anyone wanting to migrate existing code which uses struqture 1.0 or above to struqture 2.0.

 ## Installation